 For best results, see Part 1

-This one is an aside.
+This post is an aside.
 ‘Origin of Life’ science, as discussed in the lecture series, might easily strike a non-enthusiast as so speculative as to challenge the all-time king of speculation in the guise of science: evolutionary psychology.
 So it is that I diverge into that other cutting-edge field.

 The circuit overseer was visiting.
 It was a week of special activity.
 We reconvened to plan our afternoon.
 Nosmo Jones had unexpectedly cancelled his study to bail one of his kids out of jail, so I was open.
 “Does anyone have any calls?” the circuit overseer asked.
 “I have - Mr. Strawman out on Pretensia Pond Road,” I said.
 “You remember him from your last visit.”